Bees-png/Female-Mortality-Dashboard-Excel/README.md

 ## 📌 Overview
 This Excel-based dashboard analyzes the top causes of female mortality in Nigeria in 2021.
 It categorizes deaths by disease type and highlights the growing burden of non-communicable and maternal-related health risks.
+I was also able to **extract region data** from the raw dataset and **categorize them into Nigeria’s six geopolitical zones**, allowing for deeper regional analysis and filtering

 ## 🔍 Key Findings